-A figure-of-eight-shaped land mass formed by the eruption of two volcanoes, Tahiti is one of the most diverse islands in French Polynesia.
+A figure-of-eight-shaped landmass formed by the eruption of two volcanoes, Tahiti is one of the most diverse islands in French Polynesia.
 With exotic black-sand beaches, turquoise lagoons, caves and countless waterfalls it’s like the whole island is in HD.
-Tahiti has become a go-to spot for tropical adventure, with jet-skiing, snorkelling and swimming with humpback whales all up for grabs.
+A cruise to Tahiti has become a go-to spot for a tropical adventure, with jet-skiing, snorkelling and swimming with humpback whales all up for grabs.
 It’s also a surfer’s paradise, with wonderfully mellow beaches and numerous surf schools for beginners to take lessons.
-The capital city Pepeete is one of the most cosmopolitan in French Polynesia, but as most islanders live near the shore, Tahiti’s interior feels untouched and prehistoric; perfect for exploring by Jeep Safari.
+The capital city Papeete is one of the most cosmopolitan in French Polynesia, but as most islanders live near the shore, Tahiti’s interior feels untouched and prehistoric; perfect for exploring by Jeep Safari.

 Most French Polynesian cruises begin and end at Papeete, which hosts Faaa International Airport, your flight gateway to the South Pacific islands.
 Paul Gauguin Cruises and Windstar Cruises sail to Fiji year-round, while large cruise lines such as Princess Cruises, Carnival, P&O, Royal Caribbean and Holland America reposition ships in the South Pacific.
 Itineraries typically include the other main French Polynesian islands Huahine, Moorea, Raiatea and Tahaa – as well as Bora Bora, Fiji, Vanuatu and Tonga and Samoa, though it’s worth noting that each individual cruise line has its own variants on ports.
 ROL, for instance, has previously offered itineraries combining the best of the South Pacific with New Zealand.

 Find your ideal Tahiti cruise